 Father Time is going to catch up to Tom Brady at some point, right?
-Though the oddsmakers at BetDSI have the Patriots atop their Super Bowl 53 odds list, they do not for Super Bowl 54, when Brady will be the ripe old age of 42 (as if you didn’t already know that.)
+Though oddsmakers have the Patriots atop their Super Bowl 53 odds list, they do not for Super Bowl 54, when Brady will be the ripe old age of 42 (as if you didn’t already know that.)

 Much to the dismay of Philadelphia city workers and officials, the Super Bowl 52 champs are favored, which makes plenty of sense.
 They won a Super Bowl with their backup so one would imagine they’d have an even easier time with Carson Wentz, the likely MVP had he stayed healthy, back under center.
 The only problem is they probably won’t be able to wear those dog masks.